Credit: Financing Image via Shutterstock

-Know of a rich aunt or a wealthy friend who has some extra money to throw around?
-Then you have another way to finance your business.
+If you have a friend or relative with some spare cash, you have another potential way to finance your business.
 Borrowing from friends and family presents an interesting alternative to traditional forms of financing, and can have some unique advantages, including low- or no-interest payments and avoiding the hassles of bank contracts.

 Home equity loan

-For homeowners who have equity — the home's value minus what you owe — in their home, this is a great option for financing a small business because they generally offer interest rates that are both flexible and lower than traditional commercial rates.
+For homeowners who have equity — the home's value minus what you owe — a home equity loan is a great option for financing a small business.
+These loans generally offer interest rates that are both flexible and lower than traditional commercial rates.

-"Home equity loans, first of all, are very cheap, rate-wise," said Al Engel, executive vice president of consumer lending at Valley National Bank.
+"Home equity loans are very cheap, rate-wise," said Al Engel, executive vice president of consumer lending at Valley National Bank.
 "It is a very-low-cost form of borrowing that is very controllable by the entrepreneur as far as when he pays funds and redraws funds.
 The flexibility is tremendous.
 The risk is, you are putting your home on the line.
 If the business fails, or you fail to maintain the terms and conditions of the home equity loan or line, you risk foreclosure."

 "I used some of that money to help with the last payments to our design and development contractors," Saify said.
 "The rest I put into our account and used to help support marketing during our beta launch months."

-"The downside to credit card financing is that it doesn't go away quickly, and it also costs you a lot of money," Nickel said.
-"Particularly if a new business gets started and then has trouble making the payments, the interest rates and costs on the cards can build very quickly.
-The commercial loan market right now is in a range of probably 5.5 to 6 percent for commercial loans.
-When you get into the credit card market, you can be looking at interest rates of 24 percent and over.
+"The downside to credit-card financing is that it doesn't go away," Nickel said.
+"If a new business gets started and then has trouble making the payments, the interest rates and costs on the cards can build very quickly.
 It can be really devastating to a business over a period of time to have to carry that kind of debt."

-Small business owners often rely on credit cards as a means of covering the costs of their businesses, but savvy business owners can use those cards for more than just buying products.
-Ben Bakhshi was able to transfer credit card balances as a way to fund the $25,000 in startup costs for Coordinato.com, which creates appointment reminder software for small businesses.
+Small business owners often rely on credit cards to cover business costs, but savvy business owners can use those cards for more than just buying products.
+Ben Bakhshi was able to transfer credit-card balances as a way to fund the $25,000 in startup costs for Coordinato.com, which creates appointment-reminder software for small businesses.

-"The money is being used for design work, as well as marketing and advertising," said Bakhshi.
+"The money is being used for design work, as well as marketing and advertising," Bakhshi said.
 "This all provided much-needed cash flow for my startup, and at a very good price."

 Those looking to finance their business can always look to an angel — angel investor, that is.
-Angel investors have been responsible for helping to start up several prominent companies, including Google, Yahoo and Costco.
+Angel investors have helped to start up several prominent companies, including Google, Yahoo and Costco.
 This alternative form of investing generally occurs in a company's early stages of growth, with investors expecting a 20 to 25 percent return on their investment.